 Why Put Steak on a Black Eye?

-The swelling and black and blue color happen when the small blood vessels in your face break, causing blood and other fluids to collect in the space around your eye.
-People put the raw steak on their black eye because since the meat has been in the freezer or fridge for a while, it is cold and will help the bruising and swelling decrease by constricting blood vessels and reducing inflammation.
+The swelling and the black and blue discoloration occur when small blood vessels in the face break, accumulating blood and other fluids around the eye.
+Some people place raw steak on a black eye because, after being in the freezer or fridge, it’s cold.
+This coldness can help reduce bruising and swelling by constricting the blood vessels and minimizing inflammation.

 Is This the Best Treatment for a Black Eye?

-Placing the raw steak on a black eye is not advisable.
-Contrary to what many think, there is no evidence that raw steak helps a black eye heal faster.
-However, the main reason why doctors don’t recommend this treatment is that placing raw meat on any open wound could cause an infection brought on by bacteria, like E. coli that is on raw meat.
+Placing a raw steak on a black eye is not recommended.
+Contrary to popular belief, there is no evidence that raw steak helps a black eye heal faster.
+Doctors advise against this method because placing raw meat on or near an open wound can introduce harmful bacteria, such as E. coli, potentially leading to an infection.